netgen/NetgenEzSyliusBundle/USAGE.md

 ```

 ## Translating content
-When translating the content, you are free to change the value directly on the value received from the field type.
+When translating the content, you are free to change the value directly on the value received from the field.
 The field type will take care to save new value with appropriate locale:

 ```
 $contentUpdateStruct = $contentService->newContentUpdateStruct();